Thursday, September 28, 2017

 Franck Jugelmann

-A talented Maitre de Chai / Consultant (winemaker) that has sharpened his skills and craftsmanship over the years since 1992 by working for illustrious Chateaux such as Landiras, Haut-Brion, Mission Haut-Brion, Lagarosse, Candale, Roallan, Rocheron, Belair, L'Enclos et Fonplegade
+A talented Maitre de Chai / Consultant (winemaker) who has sharpened his skills and craftsmanship over the years since 1992 by working for illustrious Chateaux such as Landiras, Haut-Brion, Mission Haut-Brion, Lagarosse, Candale, Roallan, Rocheron, Belair, L'Enclos et Fonplegade.
+He is responsible for the winemaking of Clavis Orea.

-Except his name, I do not know Franck, but his background and experiences lead me to think that he is a very competent and talented winemaker.
+I do not know Franck except for his name, but his background and experiences make me think he is a very competent and talented winemaker.

-As for Lahcene Boutouba, he is an old friend from my London years, back in the mid-90s, when we both were Sommelier in the English Capital restaurant scene.
+As for Lahcene Boutouba, he is an old friend from my London years, back in the mid-90s, when we both were Sommelier in the English Capital's restaurant scene.

-Both inclined to quality and aiming to succeed, they have carefully selected the grapes from specific vineyards around the Saint-Emilion Grand Cru Appellation in order to craft their wine.
+Both inclined to quality and aiming to succeed, they have carefully selected the grapes from specific vineyards around the Saint-Emilion Grand Cru Appellation to craft their wine.

 NB: Read more details on the "Clavis Orea" description sheet (PDF Doc) Lahcene sent me by clicking here